bUnit-dev/bUnit/docs/docs/tutorials-and-presentations.md

 # Presentations, guides, articles, tutorials, and blog posts
-Here is a list of all content out on the web that covers bUnit.
+Here is a list of some of the content out on the web that covers bUnit.
 If you produce something you think can be useful to bUnit's users, feel free to add the content to this page and send a pull request.

 ## Presentations